If you’re curious about the differences between pickleball and padel, you’re not alone in wondering which sport might be the perfect fit for you!Â

 Padel Tennis

-Padel features very dynamic gameplay thanks to its exciting combination of tennis and squash.
+Padel boasts dynamic gameplay, thanks to its exciting blend of tennis and squash.Â

 Serves are also underhand, targeted diagonally across the padel court into the opponent’s field of play.
-However, the inclusion of the walls is what makes padel so special!
+However, the inclusion of the walls is what makes padel so special!Â

-Once the ball is in play, shots can be returned off of the side and back walls of the padel court or played into the walls for unique, hard-to-counter angles.
-This allows for fast-paced and thrilling gameplay while teams compete for that advantage or unique shot.
+Once the ball is in play, shots can be returned off the side and back walls of the padel court or played into the walls for unique, hard-to-counter angles.
+This allows for fast-paced and thrilling gameplay as teams compete for the advantage or a unique shot.Â

 Padel shots need to be returned before bouncing twice within your field of play.